 Returns from the current function (just like a plain return).
 The value of the function will be the last default value established by assigning a value to the function's name, or 0 if no such value has been established.
 For example:

-'''

 function sumif(a, x, y)

 sumif = x + y

-if (a <> 0) then
+if (a <> 0)

 exit function

-end if

 sumif = 0

 end function

-'''

 returns x+y if a is nonzero, and 0 otherwise.